jreisinger/checkip/README.md

 # checkip

-Checkip checks an IP address using various free public services.
-It provides generic and security information in a quick and simple way.
+Checkip provides generic and security information about an IP address in a quick and simple way.
+It uses various free public services to do so.
+It's easy to extend.

 <img src="checkip.png" width="800">